Xiaohong-Deng/denkeycar/controller.md

 ### Install `ds4drv`.

-Running on `donkey,img` you can directly `sudo /home/pi/env/bin/pip install ds4drv`
+After you ssh into your Donkey, you can directly `sudo /home/pi/env/bin/pip install ds4drv`

 ### Grant permission to `ds4drv`.